TV and radio

 BBC One: Ambulance

-life-saving decisions and care for the capital’s most vulnerable
+Viewers followed our medics and control room staff as they made life-saving decisions and cared for the capital’s most vulnerable people.

 Filming with us

 If you are interested in filming with us please contact our communications department.

 London Ambulance Service NHS Trust

 London SE1 8SD

 The second series of the Channel 4 documentary 999: What’s Your Emergency, which broadcast back in October 2013, features our control room and frontline staff, along with staff from East of England and East Midlands ambulance services.

 As well as following crews and call takers as they went about their jobs, TV crews interviewed staff about the highs and lows of their job.
 Each episode is based on a theme and covers call-outs to young people, mental health, alcohol and older people.
 The series aims to highlight the work of our crews and call takers and give viewers a better understanding of the challenges we are facing.